Chris Rosimus discusses Nutrition with one of the Leicester City players

 NUTRITION AND FOOTBALL

-- A qualification at degree level (or equivalent) in an appropriate subject.
-Registered Nutritionist or Dietician (or equivalent)
+- A qualification at degree level (or equivalent) in an appropriate subject (usually sport and exercise science or nutrition/dietetics).

-- A PhD (or equivalent) in an appropriate subject
+- A PhD (or equivalent) in sport nutrition

 - Extensive, demonstrable experience in the provision of nutrition support to athletes and coaches to improve performance.

-- This experience should include extensive work with national teams and their athletes, ideally within track and field
+- This experience should include extensive work with national teams and their athletes

 The FMA recommends: